 - Eat your water.
 Instead of spending too much energy trying to drink gallons of water, try to eat as many hydrating foods as possible.
 Think vegetables like celeries, cabbage, cucumbers, carrots; fruits like watermelon, berries, grapes.
 These will give you hydration, as well as many other nutrients that will benefit your skin.
 Instead of flushing the nutrients by drinking too much water, hold that water in by eating yummy veggies and fruits;)

 - Focus on digestion.
 We are not what we eat, but what we digest.
 You might be eating the healthiest, most skin-friendly food on earth, but as long as your digestion is not working ideally, your body will not be able to absorb it all.
-If you are suffering from a less-than-optimal digestion, try to eat your largest portion at lunch time; consider food combining (check out my posts here, and here); consider adding warming spices like cinnamon, clove, cumin, coriander; or adding supplements like Sakara metabolism powder which I mention here.
+If you are suffering from less-than-optimal digestion, try to eat your largest portion at lunch time; consider food combining (check out my posts here, and here); consider adding warming spices like cinnamon, clove, cumin, coriander; or adding supplements like Sakara metabolism powder which I mention here (Discount code: XOIVY).
 A little salt, too- salt has a bad reputation, but a little bit of Himalayan salt will actually increase your metabolism.
 Sodium from processed foods is not the same as sodium from a high-quality salt which you add to your home-made soup.

 - Don’t catastrophize– just be consistent.
 We all go through phases.
 You had tons of processed food one day?
 Don’t let it ruin your entire week.
-Start the next day with some warm water, a light breakfast, continue with a nutritious and a healthy lunch, spiced with warming spices; and end the day with a light dinner.
+Start the next day with some warm water, and a light breakfast, continue with a nutritious and healthy lunch, spiced with warming spices; and end the day with a light dinner.
 Consume herbal teas, especially those known to be digestion-friendly like ginger and mint, and move on from that.
 Be careful about how you speak with/talk to yourself.
 Our bodies hear us.
 In the grand scheme of your life, one day, one week, even one month, is nothing.
 Get up and do your best the following day.